Leaf-Agriculture/docs/docs/weather_overview.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 ## About

 With Leaf Weather, you can access unified weather data at a field level.
 Below you’ll find more about what forecasted and historical weather variables are available and which data sources are supported through Leaf’s API.

 ## Forecast

-Leaf’s weather forecast service provides access to forecasted weather data for up to `10` days.
+Leaf’s weather forecast service provides access to forecast weather data for up to `10` days.
 The data can be fetched daily or hourly.

 ### Properties